Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lectures/lecture-dates.md

 ---

 ## Type Coercion in Dates
 The `Date` object overrides the internal `toString()` and `valueOf()` methods (via `Symbol.toPrimitive`) to allow itself to be represented as different types depending on context.

+In a nutshell, type coercion ocurrs when you provide a value in an unexpected type and the language needs to convert to the expected type.
+For example: `"Count: " + 2 // "Count: 2"`.
+Here the expected type is a string but you have provided a number, the JS interpreter converts the number to a string and then moves on.

+All objects provide methods to do type coercion.
+These are `.toString()` and `.valueOf()`, the first used when a string is expected, and the other when a number is expected.

+Consider the example below, keep in mind that a date object is not a number or a string!

 ```js
 let d = new Date();